isc-projects/bind9/doc/arm/reference.rst

    is started.

 ``synth-from-dnssec``
-   This option synthesizes answers from cached NSEC, NSEC3, and other RRsets that have been proved to be correct using DNSSEC.
+   This option enables support for :rfc:`8198`, Aggressive Use of DNSSEC-Validated Cache.
+It allows the resolver to send a smaller number of queries when resolving queries for DNSSEC-signed domains by synthesizing answers from cached NSEC and other RRsets that have been proved to be correct using DNSSEC.
    The default is ``yes``.

    ``server <prefix> { broken-nsec yes; };`` can be used to stop